Shagshag/prestashop-documentation/AdminControllerCore.md

 If your action is named 'actionName', you need to have a method named bulkactionName() that will be executed when the button is clicked.

 * Visibility: **protected**
-* This property is defined in classes\controller\AdminController.php line 258
+* This property is defined in [classes/controller/AdminController.php line 258](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/controller/AdminController.php#258)

 ### $boxes